Scutellinia scutellata

-Scutellinia scutellata, commonly known as the eyelash cup, the Molly eye-winker, the scarlet elf cap, the eyelash fungus or the eyelash pixie cup, is a small saprophytic fungus of the genus Scutellinia.
+Scutellinia scutellata, commonly known as the eyelash pixie cup, eyelash cup, the Molly eye-winker, the scarlet elf cap, the eyelash fungus or the eyelash pixie cup, is a small saprophytic fungus in the family Pyronemataceae.
 It is the type species of Scutellinia, as well as being the most common and widespread.
-The fruiting bodies are small red cups with distinct long, dark hairs or "eyelashes".
+The fruiting bodies are small red cups with distinctive long, dark hairs or "eyelashes".
 These eyelashes are the most distinctive feature and are easily visible with a magnifying glass.

 The species is common in North America and Europe, and has been recorded on every continent.
-S. scutellata is found on rotting wood and in other damp habitats, typically growing in small groups, sometimes forming clusters.
-It is sometimes described as inedible, but its small size means it is not suitable for culinary use.
+It is found on rotting wood and in other damp habitats, typically growing in small groups, sometimes forming clusters.
+It is sometimes described as inedible, with its small size also rendering it of no culinary interest.
 Despite this, it is popular among mushroom hunters due to its unusual "eyelash" hairs, making it memorable and easy to identify.

 Taxonomy

 Scutellinia scutellata was first described in 1753 by Carl Linnaeus in his book Species Plantarum as Peziza scutellata, and it was given its current name by Jean Baptiste Émil Lambotte in Memoires societe royale des sciences de Liege in 1887.
 It was also named Patella scutellata in 1902.
 The specific name scutellata is from the Latin for "like a small shield".
 Common names include the eyelash fungus, the eyelash cup, the scarlet elf cap, the Molly eye-winker and the eyelash pixie cup.

 The genus Scutellinia is currently placed in the family Pyronemataceae.
 However, genera of the Pyronemataceae lack unifying macroscopic or microscopic characteristics; this lack of uniting characters has led various authors to propose a variety of classification schemes.
-A 1996 study of British specimens of Scutellinia revealed that the species S. crinita, originally described as Peziza crinita in 1789 by French botanist Jean Baptiste François Pierre Bulliard, was synonymous with S. scutellata.
+A 1996 study of British specimens of Scutellinia revealed that S. crinita, originally described as Peziza crinita in 1789 by French botanist Pierre Bulliard, was synonymous with S. scutellata.

+Scutellinia scutellata is the type species of the genus.